 How to choose a pacifier

 Store display racks carry a confusing selection of pacifiers.
 It may help to know that manufacturers say there are basically 2 types: orthodontic and nonorthodontic.
-An orthodontic design is meant to imitate a mother's nipple and to accommodate the baby's "tongue thrust" — the motion that strips milk from the mother's breast.
+An orthodontic design is meant to imitate a mother’s nipple and to accommodate the baby’s “tongue thrust.”
+This is the motion that pulls milk from the mother’s breast.
 The nipple tip is typically flatter and square-shaped.
 Nonorthodontic pacifiers are the older style.
 These have the uniform bulb tip.

 Most pacifiers are made either with latex, silicon rubber, or soft plastic.
 Silicon is a good choice because this material is smoother and harbors fewer germs.